List of Lucchese crime family mobsters: John Cerrella

 In 1983, Cerrella was released from prison and continued working the Vincent Romano.
 In 1998, Cerrella was indicted along with Vincent Romano and others on illegal gambling charges.
 After his release from prison Cerrella became a made member of the Lucchese family joined the family's Brooklyn crew.
 In 2002, Cerrella was indicted along with consigliere Joseph Caridi, soldier Vincent Salanardi and others.
 The group was charged with extorting the Hudson & McCoy Fish House restaurant in Freeport, Long Island.
 On November 27, 2009, Cerrella was released from prison.
 In 2011, the FBI discovered a list of contacts that included Cerrella and others in Bonanno family soldier Mike Virtuoso's butcher shop on Graham Avenue in Williamsburg, Brooklyn.
-In May 2014, the FBI observed a sit-down on Long Island between Cerrella his Brooklyn capo John Castellucci and Long Island capo Carmine Avellino and a member in Avellino's crew soldier Michael DeSantis over an illegal criminal activity between DeSantis, Cerrella and Castellucci.
+In May 2014, the FBI observed a sit-down on Long Island between Cerrella, his capo John Castellucci and Long Island capo Carmine Avellino and a member in Avellino's crew soldier, named Michael DeSantis, over an illegal criminal activity between DeSantis, Cerrella and Castellucci.

 George Conte

-George "Georgie Goggles" Conte (born July 25, 1960) is a soldier, and former capo.
+George "Georgie Goggles" Conte (born July 25, 1960) is a soldier, and former capo and longtime member of the Brooklyn faction.
 In 1991, Conte along with other capos inducted five new members into the crime family.
 The ceremony was held in a Howard Beach, Queens and Conte filled in for capo George Zappola and sponsored Frank Gioia Jr. In January 1996, Conte and George Zappola were indicted and charged with murdering James D. Bishop, the former head of the painters union and the murder of a mob boss in California.
 In 1996, Conte was indicted along with soldier James Galione and other members on drug dealing charges in Brooklyn.
 In 1996, Conte was convicted of three additional murders based on the testimony of Frank Gioia Jr. He was released from prison on March 10, 2014.